ChickenProp/chickenprop.github.com/drafts/cliffs-notes-pttlos-part-2.md

 Having discovered this, we finally apply the name *probability* to the quantities $p(x)$.
 The word has an imprecise colloquial meaning, but we use it in a technical sense; and we can only justify that now, having determined that the $p(x)$ have a precise meaning.

+$p$ is not the only function that could serve this purpose.
+Many others work equally well.
+We choose $p$ not because it is the most correct, but because it gives particularly simple forms for the product and sum rules.

+The principle of indifference gives us a new rule.
+Suppose we have ten numbered balls in an urn, of which three are black and seven white, and we shake the urn and draw a ball while blindfold.
+Then the probability of drawing a black ball is $3/10$.
+More generally, if there are $N$ balls, and some proposition $A$ is true for $M$ of them, then the probability of drawing an $A$-ball is $M/N$.
+This was taken as the original *definition* of probability.